jsonnet-libs/jsonnet-training-course/lessons/lesson1/lesson.md

 %(example6.jsonnet)s

 The author has not provided a function for that however, unlike Helm charts, it is not necessary to fork the library to make this change.
-Jsonnet allows you to change any attribute after the fact by concatenating a 'patch'.
+Jsonnet allows the user to change any attribute after the fact by concatenating a 'patch'.
 The `container+:` will maintain the visibility of the `container` attribute while `ports:` will change the value of `container.ports`.